whilo/clj-projectr/README.md

 A Clojure augmented reality simulation prototype.
 Currently both generating `src/clj_projectr/world.clj` (in the future
         simulating) the data and consuming it with libgdx `src/clj_projectr/core.clj`.
 Use `lein run` to execute.

-Currently drawing ways as vectors and dummy monster.
+A motivational essay and presentation can be found `doc/`.

 A clojure plugin for Eclipse is [Counterclockwise](https://code.google.com/p/counterclockwise/).
 Most other environments are supported as well.